onera/Cassiopee/Post/doc/source/Post.rst

 ---------------------------------------

-    Compute the integral :math:`\int F.dS` of a scalar field (whose name is in var string) over the geometry defined by arrays containing the coordinates + field ( + an optional ratio ).
+    Compute the integral :math:`\int F.dS` of a scalar field (whose name is in var string) over the geometry defined by arrays containing the coordinates + field ( + an optional "ratio" field ).
     Solution and ratio can be located at nodes or at centers.

     For array interface: